Development Audit Brief

-Use this prompt when you want another agent to audit whether the
+Use this audit brief when you want an independent reviewer to assess whether the

 reporting-risk-cascade code and generated artifacts support the current paper